Arpita-deb/Manufacturing-Downtime-Data-Analysis/README.md

-# Manufacturing Downtime Data Analysis
+# Manufacturing Downtime Exploratory Data Analysis

 This repository contains the files related to the data analysis of Production Line Downtime of a Soda producing company.
 This project was done as a part of Maven Analytics monthly data challenge for September 2024.
 The dataset was provided by Maven Analytics.